cac-t-u-s/cac-t-u-s.github.io/pages/sound.md

 <img src="sound_img/sound-file-pathname.png">

-The `:access-from-file` attribute of the sound determines whether the sound data sould be accessed from the disk (when available) or loaded and accessed as an internal buffer.
+The `:access-from-file` attribute of the sound determines whether the sound data should be accessed from the disk (when available) or loaded and accessed as an internal buffer.

 <img src="sound_img/sound-access-from-file.png">